First and foremost, the most important tool in my writing arsenal is Pinterest.

 I try each day to slip in some random writing exercise to strengthen my writing muscles, spark creativity and to just keep writing.
 An app I use for fast fun writing prompts on the go is: Writing Exercises and Prompts.

-Ok, this last tool might seem a bit weird.
+Ok, this next tool might seem a bit weird.
 I use a time tracker app called, Timesheet – Time Tracker .
-Why you might ask?
-Well, I have this weird desire to know just how long a book has taken me to write from conception, research, writing the first draft, through editing and revisions all the way to publication.
+I have this weird desire to know just how long a book has taken me to write from conception, research, writing the first draft, through editing and revisions all the way to publication.
 As of right now I have tracked 1,472 hours with Destiny Be Damned.
 That’s over two months of pure writing spread out through 2 1/2 years.
 Not the best progress for someone who wants to make this a career but I am learning everything as I go along.

 I live in a house that is occupied by 6 human beings.
 Two are my children and 4 are adults (myself, my husband, my mom and a nephew).
 Three of us work from home so you can imagine why I would need noise canceling headphones that pump out ambient sounds at max volume.
 Sometimes I use musical scores from movies but lately ambient sounds are what I need to focus and concentrate clearly on what I’m writing or reading.
 I use YouTube to find a variety of ambient sounds and I’ve gathered my favorite ones on a playlist titled: Ambient Sounds for Writing.